 - Teaching—Teaching is instructing members in the truths and doctrines of God’s Word for the purposes of building up, unifying, and maturing the body (1 Cor.
 12:28; Rom.
 12:7; Eph.
 4:11)

 - Faith—Faith trusts God to work beyond the human capabilities of the people.
-Believers with this gift encourage others to trust in God in the face of apparently insurmountable odds (1 Cor.12:9).
+Indeed, believers with this gift encourage others to trust in God in the face of apparently insurmountable odds (1 Cor.12:9).

 - Wisdom—Wisdom is the gift that discerns the work of the Holy Spirit in the body and applies His teachings and actions to the needs of the body (1 Cor.
 12:28).

 - Discernment—Discernment aids the body by recognizing the true intentions of those within or related to the body.
-Discernment tests the message and actions of others for the protection and well-being of the body (1 Cor.
+For instance, discernment tests the message and actions of others for the protection and well-being of the body (1 Cor.
 12:10).

 - Knowledge—The gift of knowledge manifests itself in teaching and training in discipleship.
 It is the God-given ability to learn, know, and explain the precious truths of God’s Word.
-A word of knowledge is a Spirit-revealed truth (1 Cor.
+In fact, a word of knowledge is a Spirit-revealed truth (1 Cor.
 12:28).

 Celebrate the Resurrection

-God has gifted you with an expression of His Holy Spirit to support His vision and mission of the church.
+And most importantly, God has gifted us with an expression of His Holy Spirit to support His vision and mission of the church.
 It is a worldwide vision to reach all people with the gospel of Christ.
-As a servant leader, God desires that you know how HE has gifted you.
-This will lead you to where HE would have you serve as part of His vision and mission for the church.
-What better way to celebrate HIS resurrection than by using ALL HE’S given you.
+As a servant leader, God desires that we know how HE has gifted us.
+This will lead us to where HE would have us serve as part of His vision and mission for the church.
+What better way to celebrate HIS resurrection than by using ALL HE’S given us?
 HE rolled away the stone and opened the whole world to HIS good news.
 HE saves us one by one.

 For God So Loved the World… John 3:16